Tvcz/Qwirkle/Q/Planning/remote.md

     this should allow for arguments to be serialized and parsed without errors or the loss of any data.
-  - After the `TCPReferee` receives the JSON arguments, it will parse them usingz `JSON.parse()` and build the corresponding objects to pass to a method of the `Player` instance.
+  - After the `TCPReferee` receives the JSON arguments, it will parse them using `JSON.parse()` and build the corresponding objects to pass to a method of the `Player` instance.

 #### TCPReferee -> TCPPlayer